GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 * **V** - Address.
 Space reserved for external symbol.
 Normally a fullword
 * **Q** - Address.
 Space reserved for external dummy section offset

-* Each of the above can be preceeded by a repeat factor indicating how many times that allocation unit should be repeated, **5P3** would indicate a 3 byte packed decimal shoud be repeated 5 times in memory storage.
-When it is ommitted it is implied to be a repeat factor of one.
+* Each of the above can be proceeded by a repeat factor indicating how many times that allocation unit should be repeated, **5P3** would indicate a 3 byte packed decimal should be repeated 5 times in memory storage.
+When it is omitted it is implied to be a repeat factor of one.

 A **repeat factor of zero** is used to indicate an overall buffer that is followed by the declaration of individual symbolic names that make up that buffer.
 For example,